MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started.md

 ![macOS install](media/iot-hub-arduino-devkit-az3166-get-started/getting-started/mac-install-sh.png)

 > [!NOTE]
 > If you meet a Homebrew permission error, run `brew doctor` to get it fixed.
-Check the [IoT DevKit FAQ](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/#homebrew-permission-error-on-macos) for more details.
+Check the ["homebrew error" section of the IoT DevKit FAQ](https://microsoft.github.io/azure-iot-developer-kit/docs/faq/#homebrew-permission-error-on-macos) for more details.

 You now have all the necessary tools and packages installed for macOS.